 Students who are majoring or minoring in Russian and East European Studies must receive a quality grade in all courses taken to meet requirements in the major or minor.
 Nonmajors and nonminors have the option of taking courses on a P/F basis at the discretion of the instructor (except for language courses, which must be taken for quality grades).
-For the major a minimum of seven courses must bear University of Chicago course numbers and be completed for quality grades.

 In addition, students pursuing honors must write an acceptable BA paper in their final year under the supervision of a faculty member in the Department of Slavic Languages and Literatures.
 Students must submit the BA paper to the BA supervisor no later than Friday of fifth week in Spring Quarter of their fourth year.

-At the latest by the Autumn Quarter, students should begin the BA process by consulting with the director of undergraduate studies.
-Students may register for the BA Paper seminar (REES 29900 BA Paper Workshop) with the approval of the BA supervisor.
+At the latest by the Autumn Quarter of their fourth year, students should begin the BA process by consulting with the director of undergraduate studies.
+Students may register for the BA Paper seminar (REES 29900 BA Paper Workshop) with approval of the BA supervisor.
 This course will confer general College elective credit, but it will not count toward the major.
 If the completed bachelor’s paper is judged by the supervisor and a second faculty member to be a distinguished example of original research or criticism, the student is recommended to the College for graduation with honors in Russian and East European Studies.
 The final decision regarding the granting of any degree with honors rests with the Collegiate divisional master.